breacons/parkingverse-frontend/README.md

+# Parkingverse Frontend
+You need a JAWG token to access the custom Leaflet tiles, get them at [https://www.jawg.io/lab/](https://www.jawg.io/lab/).

+You will also need to set BACKEND_URL, where the frontend can access the server.

+Rest of the developments instructions are identical to standard React apps.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).